openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 ===================================

 By default, the Yocto Project uses SysVinit as the initialization manager.
-However, support also exists for systemd, which is a full replacement for init with parallel starting of services, reduced shell overhead and other features that are used by many distributions.
+However, there is also support for systemd, which is a full replacement for init with parallel starting of services, reduced shell overhead and other features that are used by many distributions.